OfficeDev/office-js-docs/reference/outlook/preview/Recurrence.md

 # Recurrence

-The `recurrence` object provides methods to get and set the recurrence pattern of appointments but only to get the recurrence pattern of meeting requests.
+The `recurrence` object provides methods to get and set the recurrence pattern of appointments but only get the recurrence pattern of meeting requests.
 It will have a dictionary with the following keys: `seriesTime`, `recurrenceType`, `recurrenceProperties`, and `recurrenceTimeZone` (optional).

 ##### Requirements